 ALERT: As the coronavirus continues to spread, AAENT is committed to your health and safety.
 We are constantly monitoring the CDC, DOH, and WHO websites and taking necessary precautions.

-In response to the increase of stay-at-home orders being put into place due to the COVID-19 pandemic, we are now offering telehealth visits.
+We are offering in-office and telehealth visits.
 This will give the Augusta-Aiken ENT and Allergy Team the ability to continue to provide care to patients who need services.

 In addition to the physicians seeing patients in the clinic when necessary, these telehealth visits allow providers to assess issues and determine if a visit to the clinic is absolutely necessary.